DMPalmer27/cse5402-lab2/README.txt

 I then tested my program using Lab1 testing files to confirm that output is the exact same and that I just had an implementation for Lab1 which uses structs and implementations.

+Return Wrapper:

+My implementation of the Return Wrapper is incredibly simple.
+I started by just following the instructions which declared the struct and the termination implementation for it.
+The only design choice I made in was in the new function declaring the struct which I had take a single parameter of Result type and I match on the Ok and Err cases to create a struct with 0 as success for an Ok and a struct with the error value in the case of error.

+I then tested my implementation by running it in ways that would generate different return values.
+This included a successful run, a run with an incorrect command line, and a run with files that would not open.
+Each case succeeded.
+On success no error code was printed and echo $? gave 0.
+On command line fail the error code 1 was printed and echo $? also gave 1.
+Finally, on file open fail the error code 2 was printed and echo $? gave 2.
+These are all intended behavior.